 If you don't have a retirement plan but your spouse does, the cutoff for deducting IRA contributions is higher, but there is one.

-Losing the write-off doesn't stop you from putting money into your IRA.
-Even if you get no write-off at all, you can still contribute up to $5,500 to this retirement fund.
+Losing the write-off doesn't prevent you from putting money into your IRA.
+Even if you get no write-off at all, you can still contribute up to $5,500 to your retirement fund.
 Once you make a contribution, deductible or not, any interest it earns is tax exempt until you start withdrawals.
 If you invest your nondeductible contributions in a certificate of deposit, for instance, the interest it earns is

 If your compensation for the year is less than $5,500, you can only contribute up to your compensation.
 The IRS defines compensation to include salaries, wages, self-employment income and alimony, but not interest, dividends or rental income.